equs-ai/equs-credentials-sdk/demos/oid4vc/README.md

 ### Steps to run the demo

-1. Run a web server:
+1. Run an issuer server:
     ```bash
+    cd issuer
     cargo run
     ```
 2. Open a new terminal window.
+Go to the `verifier` folder and run a web server:
+    ```bash
+    cd verifier
+    cargo run
+    ```
+3. Open a new terminal window.
 Go to the `holder` folder and run demo
     ```bash
     cd  holder
     cargo run
     ```
-3. Follow the instructions on the console.
+4. Follow the instructions on the console.